PseudOriginal/FireworksBan/README.md

 You can parameter the max number of effects on a single rocket you want, and what command to execute on the player who lauch it.

 When writting your custom command use %PLAYER% to get the name of the player who launch the rocket.
 And write none if you don't want any command to execute.

+You can give the permission "firework.limitation.bypass" to a player for not being affected by the plugin restrictions